Color psychology: Attracting attention

 Color is used as a means to attract consumer attention to a product that then influences buying behavior.
 Consumers use color to identify for known brands or search for new alternatives.
 Variety seekers look for non-typical colors when selecting new brands.
 Attractive color packaging receives more consumer attention than unattractive color packaging, which can then influence buying behavior.
 A study that looked at visual color cues focused on predicted purchasing behavior for known and unknown brands.
 Participants were shown the same product in four different colors and brands.
-The results showed that people picked packages based on colors that attracted their voluntary and involuntary attention.
+The results showed that study subjects picked packages based on colors that attracted their voluntary and involuntary attention.
 Associations made with that color such as 'green fits menthol', also affected their decision.
 Based on these findings implications can be made on the best color choices for packages.
 New companies or new products could consider using dissimilar colors to attract attention to the brand, but off-brand companies could consider using similar colors to the leading brand to emphasize product similarity.
-If a company is changing the look of a product, but keeping the product the same, they consider keeping the same color scheme since people use color to identify and search for brands.
+If a company is changing the look of a product, but keeping the product the same, they consider keeping the same color scheme since customers use color to identify and search for brands.
 This can be seen in Crayola crayons, where the logo has changed many times since 1934, but the basic package colors, gold and green, have been kept throughout.

-Attention is captured subconsciously before people can consciously attend to something.
-Research looking at electroencephalography (EEGs) while people made decisions on color preference found brain activation when a favorite color is present before the participants consciously focused on it.
-When looking at various colors on a screen people focus on their favorite color, or the color that stands out more, before they purposefully turn their attention to it.
-This implies that products can capture someone's attention based on color, before the person willingly looks at the product.
+Attention is captured subconsciously before study subjects consciously attend to something.
+Research looking at electroencephalography (EEGs) while subjects made decisions on color preference, found brain activation when a favorite color is present, before the participants consciously focused on it.
+When looking at various colors on a screen the subjects focused on their favorite color, or the color that stood out more, before they purposefully turned their attention to it.
+This implies that products can capture customer attention based on color, before they examine the product closely.

 In interactive design and behavioral design, color is used to develop visual hierarchies where colors are placed into saliency hierarchies that match other hierarchies.
 Examples include matching a color hierarchy to a navigational structure hierarchy, or matching a behavioral science hierarchy to the most salient colors in a visual hierarchy, to increase the odds that important behavior change principles are noticed by a target audience and processed by them.